samgusa/FetchRecipeApp/README.md

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.

 I thought that it would be a nice idea to include a picker to show what the different views look like for the different endpoints.
 It should still work any way that the user may want.
+In the process of studying, I researched other apps that may have used a similar API to come up with the overall design and look.
+I considered using larger images with text below, similar to CollectionViews from UIKit, however there was a need to include more information with the image, I thought that it would be best to design it as it as a sort of tableView list.

-I also included the link in the app and above here where I found a way to use caching images in SwiftUI.
+I wanted to make sure that I could show sources that I used for different logic, instead of relying on AI applications.
+This is why I included the link in the app and above here where I found a way to use caching images in SwiftUI.

+I can see in the future an animated way to go to a new view when a row in the list is pressed.
+Thoughts of the future :)

 ### Preview: